Sounddogs

 Sounddogs.com, Inc. is a commercial online library of sound effects based in Marina Del Rey, California, with offices in Canada, Argentina, and Uruguay.
-It is the first and largest online sound effects and production music library on the Internet launched in May 1997.
+It is the first and largest online sound effects and production music library on the internet launched in May 1997.
 As of 2016, 708,636 sound effects and production music tracks are available for immediate download or on hard drive or CD.
 Downloads are available in AIFF, WAV, and MP3 formats.
 Sounddogs started as a sound design and editorial company in 1990 and has contributed to more than 150 feature films and earned multiple awards and nominations from the BAFTA Award, Primetime Emmy Award and Golden Reel Awards.
+As of 2022, there are over 1 million sound files of sound effects and production music.